MrStahlfelge/gdx-gamesvcs/README.md

 and so on.

-For HTML5, you have also add a line to `GdxDefinition.gwt.xml` and `GdxDefinitionSuperdev.gwt.xml`:
+For HTML5, you also have to add a line to `GdxDefinition.gwt.xml` and `GdxDefinitionSuperdev.gwt.xml`:

     <inherits name="de.golfgl.gdxgamesvcs.gdx_gamesvcs_gwt" />

 See [Demo App Commit 4ff746](https://github.com/MrStahlfelge/gdx-gamesvcs-app/commit/4ff746d591aead2a8ceeaff01c871209f31143cf) for the full list of dependencies.

-Most of the dependencies are empty, but may be filled in the future.
+Most of the dependencies are empty, but may be filled in the future so better include them to avoid problems.

 You no can use the `NoGameServiceClient` in your project.
 For using another Gameservice, add its dependencies according to its wiki page or implement your own client.